DevNadimm/OpenWall/README.md

 # OpenWall

 **OpenWall** is a Flutter-based wallpaper app that allows users to set modern and high-quality wallpapers on their phones.
 This app utilizes the [Pexels API](https://www.pexels.com/api/) to provide a wide range of stunning wallpapers.
-The app is designed with a clean and intuitive interface, making it easy for users to browse, search, and download wallpapers.
+The app is designed with a clean and intuitive interface, making it easy for users to browse, search, and set wallpapers.

 ![OpenWall Banner](assets/banner_image/banner.jpg)